Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Access to raw materials

 China also has better access to raw materials despite China’s lack of natural resources.
 This is because China’s government and businesses aggressively go to the source and buy the needed raw materials.
 A notable example is China’s control of 90% of the rare earth metals essential in modern electronics.
-As a result, factories have their back-end supply chain figured out by and large, so we only need to talk to the end manufacturer as a sourcing company.
+As a result, factories have their back-end supply chain figured out, so we only need to talk to the end manufacturer as a sourcing company.

 When sourcing from Vietnam (and anywhere outside of China), it’s not uncommon to find both manufacturers who can make the finished goods and a supplier of the materials.
 In some cases, this can be good as you have full accountability in the supply chain and control over what is used.
 For instance, we recently sourced high-end Italian wool for some apparel in Vietnam, while in China, you have to take the factory at their word on the material they use or hire a third-party inspection service.